ethanabrooks/dissertation/conclusion.typ

 it is clear that models increasingly ignore the credit-assignment problem by maximizing one-step reward #cite(<touvron2023llama>) -- and despite this, achieve state-of-the-art performance.
-Direct Preference Optimization #cite(<rafailov2023direct>), an increasingly dominant technique for optimizing learned reward actually brands itself as "RL-free" and completely disregards credit-assignment.
+Direct Preference Optimization #cite(<rafailov2023direct>), an increasingly dominant technique for optimizing learned reward, actually brands itself as "RL-free" and completely disregards credit-assignment.

 What explains the precipitous shift in the role of RL in modern AI systems?
 In short, a tradeoff: between the kind of rigorous alignment that RL prioritizes